ANBU-2018/Manage-Personal-Health-Data/README.md

 Manage Personal Health Data is a web-based application that allows users to keep track of their health records, including medical history, medications, appointments, and more.
 The application provides a user-friendly interface for adding, editing, and viewing health records, and allows users to share their records with healthcare providers and family members.

 ## Features
-User authentication and authorization using JSON Web Tokens (JWT) /n Secure storage of health records in a MongoDB database /n Responsive and mobile-friendly user interface using Bootstrap CRUD (Create, Read, Update, Delete) operations for health records Integration with Google Maps API to display the location of healthcare providers
+User authentication and authorization using JSON Web Tokens (JWT) \n Secure storage of health records in a MongoDB database \n Responsive and mobile-friendly user interface using Bootstrap CRUD (Create, Read, Update, Delete) operations for health records Integration with Google Maps API to display the location of healthcare providers